 All functions involve a parameter w that can be used to adjust the trade-off between the social and the spatial aspects.
-However, the meaning and value range of w are different in each function.
+However, the meaning and value range of w is different in each function.
 In order to study the effect of w on performance, we use the values of w shown in Tables 2, 3, 4 and 5, for LC, RC, HGS and GST, respectively.
-Figure 17a, b illustrates the running time in sparse and dense areas, for k = 32.
-The x-axis corresponds to the value of w at a particular row in the tables, e.g., the first value is 0.1, 0.1, 0.5, and 0.5 for LC, RC, HGS, and GST.
-Since a large weight emphasizes social connectivity over spatial proximity, the search space and the running time increase with w.
+Figures 17(a) and 17(b) illustrate the running time in sparse and dense areas, for k=32.
+The x-axis corresponds to the value of w at a particular row in the tables, e.g., the first value is 0.1, 0.1, 0.5 and 0.5 for LC, RC, HGS and GST.
+Since a large weight emphasizes social connectivity over spatial proximity, the search space, and the running time increase with w.
 LC exhibits the most significant impact because the search space is directly determined by w.